 Having retired as a player, Dave Kemp's first managerial position was with Swedish club Norrkoping.
-In 1986 he returned to England and served on the coaching staff at Wimbledon.
+In 1986 he returned to England again and served on the coaching staff at Wimbledon.
 In March 1990 he was appointed as Argyle's manager and that summer, partly utilising Kempís connections, the club went on a pre-season tour of Sweden.

 Kemp's first few weeks in charge of the Pilgrims saw an unbeaten run of eight matches which ensured Second Division safety.
 For the remainder of his time, though, a reliance on the long-ball game, played mostly by loanees and cheap signings, gave the fans little to cheer about, and he was dismissed in February 1992.

 After leaving Home Park, Kemp held coaching and managerial positions with Slough Town, Crystal Palace, Wycombe Wanderers, Wimbledon, Millwall, Portsmouth, Oxford United and Leicester City.
 In August 2004 he became first team coach at Stoke City, working under Tony Pulis, a partnership that had begun at Portsmouth.

 When Pulis was appointed as Argyle's manager in 2005, Kemp returned with him to Home Park, and stayed back at the club until August 2006, when he re-joined Pulis as assistant manager at Stoke City.
 Under their leadership, Stoke were promoted to the Premier League in 2008, but Kemp was relegated to chief scout when Peter Reid was appointed as assistant manager.
 In July 2010, when Reid left Stoke to become manager at Home Park, Pulis again appointed Kemp as his assistant.
 He left Stoke at the end of the 2012-13 season and followed Pulis to Crystal Palace in January 2014 and then on to West Bromwich Albion in January 2015.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.